 As you push more of our work into Slack, your teams have probably started to try to get things approved there by messaging a manager or colleagues for feedback and sign-off.
 Some of these decisions are really important to get right, but we've all been frustrated about how things can slip through the cracks in Slack DMs.

 How teams mess up their approvals in Slack

 Slack gives us a lot of flexibility in creating conversations, but that free-wheeling approach causes chaos when you need to make structured decisions.
 Since Slack doesn't have a built-in approval workflow, here are a couple problems we've run into while using chat for our approvals:

 - Nagging people to get a review.
 You message someone for approval, they're in a meeting, and they forget to mark it unread.
 Days later, you're left pinging them to remind them that you need a decision.
 It's even more difficult when the approvers are on other teams or are your manager — nagging can get awkward, fast.

 - Getting lost in a busy channel.
-Or, you message a channel for group feedback and all of a sudden you have a sprawling discussion — mixed with half a dozen other discussions.
+If you message a channel for group feedback, sometimes you get a sprawling discussion — mixed with half a dozen other discussions in the channel.
 Employees in other time zones might miss the request entirely when they start their day with hundreds of unread Slacks.
 Plus, in busy channels it becomes impossible to quickly see who actually approves.
 Does their emoji response mean they are ok with the decision?
 Do they have any reservations or are they agreeing with the crowd?

 - Not documenting the decision.
 Lots of decisions need to be auditable later.
 If someone is asking to purchase some software for their team, what do you do when the VP of Finance comes knocking asking who approved it?
 If it's 3 months back in a DM with that person, it becomes really hard to drive accountability later on.